 Easy Nigerian recipes are simple recipes that requires less ingredients and time to prepare, most people start from this page when they are new to making Nigerian foods.

 If you are looking for quick and simple recipes to surprise your spouse you can start from this page.
 Most of the recipes here would take between forty to sixty minutes to prepare.
-If you can’t find the ingredients in your location, you can purchase from our online store, We ship freshly dried Nigerian food stuff and ingredients to 15 countries.

 I get lots of questions daily about easy to make Nigerian foods and that is just what I want to address here on a grander scale.
-If you are new to making Nigerian foods it is very likely that you would want to start with the simple recipes and then graduate to the more complex ones (like bitterleaf sou).
+If you are new to making Nigerian foods it is very likely that you would want to start with the simple recipes and then graduate to the more complex ones (like bitterleaf soup).

 Here is the three most simple Nigerian recipes that I know you could do in less than one hour.
 These foods are considered easy to make because they are easy to make and the ingredients used in making them are very easy to find too.